Anti-World Cup protesters march on Brasilia stadium, face tear gas

 A spokesman for the military police said Tuesday's protest started peacefully and that police were trying to contain the march with tear gas and walls of shield-bearing police.
 But if the demonstrators reached the stadium, they would have to intervene, the spokesman said.

-Brasilia's stadium will cost 1.9 billion reais ($849.26 million) when the surrounding landscaping is finished after the World Cup, city auditors said in a report published last week, almost three times the price tag first budgeted.
+Brasilia's stadium will cost 1.9 billion reais (505 million pounds) when the surrounding landscaping is finished after the World Cup, city auditors said in a report published last week, almost three times the price tag first budgeted.

 Though they have not previously joined anti-World Cup protests, Indians have routinely protested in Brasilia against efforts to change the rules around how Indian reservations boundaries are determined.
 They invaded Congress while it was in session on several occasions last year.

-Some 600,000 foreign soccer fans are expected to travel to Brazil for the World Cup.
+Some 600,000 foreign football fans are expected to travel to Brazil for the World Cup.

 (Reporting by Anthony Boadle and Caroline Stauffer; Editing by Lisa Shumaker)